Jan. 6 brings Democrats, Cheneys together — with GOP mostly absent - NewsBreak

 Biden used the stage to deliver a fiery and remarkably personal speech in the Capitol’s Statuary Hall in which he accused Trump in no uncertain terms of orchestrating the insurrection.

 “For the first time in our history, a president not just lost the election, he tried to prevent a peaceful transfer of power as a violent mob breached the Capitol,” Biden said in what was perhaps his most critical address toward his predecessor so far in his presidency.
-“We must make sure that never happens again.”Democrats hail Biden for calling out Trump
+“We must make sure that never happens again.”Prosecutors remain committed to holding U.S. Capitol rioters responsible

 The lopsided partisan nature of the commemoration ceremonies marked a stark contrast to the bipartisan solidarity that followed the last major assault on the nation’s base institutions: the attacks of 9/11.